 As an employer you should not make age-related comments on advertisements or job postings such as “young applicants” while advertising vacancies.
 Further, forms should not request age or high school/college dates, instead, employers should focus on the education attained by the individual.

 Age Discrimination Attorneys in Oregon

 It can be difficult to determine whether an act of discrimination actually took place as an employee.
 There are two important aspects to it.
 They are whether you were treated differently to other employees when it came to hiring, promotion, or raise and whether your age was a cause for such treatment.
-If the answer to both these questions are in the positive, then there are strong chances that you were a victim of racial discrimination.
+If the answer to both these questions are in the positive, then there are strong chances that you were subject to age discrimination.

 As a victim of age discrimination, you have to consult an age discrimination lawyer in Oregon for proper guidance and plan of action.
 Attorneys from Meyer Stephenson are experienced in a large number of employment law and discrimination claims.
 In Oregon, it is illegal to discriminate against employees during hiring, promotion, raise, or termination solely on the basis of their age.
 It is important that you consult an attorney with expertise in this area to help you.

 Portland Discrimination Attorney, Robert Meyer

 Portland Oregon Discrimination Attorney, Michael Owens